myrithok/James/README.md

 ## About

-This is going to be a description of the application
+This project combines LDA topic modelling and sentiment analysis to analyze the change in sentiment an author has towards a topic in a corpus.

 ## Front End